CIARC-CUIYC/cirdan/README.md

 > previous commands.
 If you start melvin-ob too early this will result in `HTTPResponseErrors`

 ## 📖 Further Resources
-For further information on how to use Palantiri or the on-board software melvin-ob please consult the corresponding repositories.
+For further information on how to use [Palantíri](https://github.com/CIARC-CUIYC/Palantiri) or the on-board software [melvin-ob](https://github.com/CIARC-CUIYC/melvin-ob) please consult the corresponding repositories.